smboyce/smboyce.github.io/_posts/2015-4-21-bahrain-thoughts.md

 title: Bahrain Grand Prix - three thoughts
 ---

-Certainly Bahrain didn't serve up the most exciting race ever but there is still some intrigue in the Mercedes—Ferrari battle and also further down the grid.
+Certainly Bahrain didn't serve up the most exciting race ever but there is still some intrigue in the Mercedesâ€”Ferrari battle and also further down the grid.

 ## Rosberg, Rosberg, Rosberg